 Video games stimulate the parts of the brain that are responsible for impulses and rewards.
 As a result, video game addiction is a condition with symptoms similar to drug abuse.

 The World Health Organization defines gaming disorder as a mental health condition that impairs educational, familial, personal, occupational and other functionality in the real world.
 Here are five ways for parents and family members to help teens addicted to video games.

 1. Track and Limit Game Time

 Start by monitoring gameplay.
-Parents should move a computer or console to a location where family members can keep track of the amount of time a teen spends playing games.
-Set firm limits reinforced with a timer, productivity software or programs that make it possible to block or disable games on a computer or device.
+Parents should move a computer or console to a location where family members can keep track of the time a child or teenager spends playing games.
+Set firm limits reinforced with a timer, productivity software, or programs that make it possible to block or disable games on a computer or device.

 It may also be helpful to require a teen to log the amount of time he or she spends gaming every day.
-Increased awareness of the passage of time can serve as a wake-up call to the opportunity costs of gaming addiction.
+Increased awareness of time spent gaming can serve as a wake-up call to the opportunity costs of gaming addiction.

 2. Maintain Firm Consequences

-Teens should face firm and consistent consequences for exceeding agreed-upon gaming time or gaming without satisfying the necessary conditions, such as chores, homework or grades.
+Teens should face firm and consistent consequences for exceeding agreed-upon gaming time or gaming without satisfying the necessary conditions — such as chores, completing their homework, or lower grades.
 Inconsistent consequences can create a slippery slope toward pushing boundaries.